Seasons and Festivals

 Picgture, Magi on Camels

-The Festival of Epiphany celebrates the visit of the three wise men to the baby Jesus.
+The Festival of Epiphany celebrates the visit of wise men to the baby Jesus, and through them Jesus was reveled to non-Jews.
 This is often celebrated as part of Christmas, with the wise men shown with the other characters in the crib scene used for the Advent Crib Service, but scholars suggest that the wise men probably arrived some time later as king Herod, who felt threatened by a rival "King of the Jews", had all boys under the age of 2 killed (Matthew chapter 2).
-If it had been at the time of Jesus' birth Herod wouldn't have needed to slaughter so many innocents.
-(Return to top)
+If the visit had been at the time of Jesus' birth, Herod wouldn't have needed to slaughter so many innocents.

 The Baptism of Jesus